 Source code scanners detect hacks by looking for malware signatures/patterns that match known malware codes.
 But when it's a newer malware that's there, the scanners compare your source code with a known good version of the same code.
 Thus newer infections, for which detection signatures may not exist, would also be detected.

 Check for hacks with a monitoring service that includes site/webpage changes as well

 While using a monitoring service to look for website infections, it's always good to opt for one that detects if there are website/webpage changes as well.
 If there's a change that's more than a certain percentage, you'd be alerted.
 Monitoring services, can help monitor from multiple locations and thus detect hacks when a hacked website targets users in some location or at some particular time.
 The monitoring can be based on other parameters too, like for example traffic source.

 Check for hacks by monitoring website traffic for spikes

 Check for hacks using a remote scanner

 It's always advisable to check for hacks on your website using remote scanners, which look at the "rendered" version of the site, ie, the HTML that the website produces and not the source code.
 So, if a criminal chooses to include malware in the HTML or chooses to include a code that would show malware only to certain users at certain times and matching some particular criteria, it's always possible that such infections would be detected by a remote scanner.
 Use a remote scanner as an additional tool since it helps catch a variety of unsophisticated infections.

 Make it a habit to visit your website regularly

 You should make it a habit to visit your website regularly and look for changes or strange texts that are injected into your pages.
 If you find any such thing, a scan could help you detect an infection.
-Also, look for PHP errors which appear mostly at the very top of your webpage and which could signal an infection.
+Also, look for PHP errors that appear mostly at the very top of your webpage and which could signal an infection.

 Summing it up...